MounirASSIF/PyTorch-Card-Classifier-Accuracy-96-/PyTorch Project/card_classification/README.md

 ## Usage

 1. Prepare your dataset of playing cards and place the images in the appropriate directories under `data/`.

 2. Use the Jupyter notebook `notebooks/card_classification.ipynb` to run the entire workflow, including data loading, model training, evaluation, and visualization of results.

 3. Modify the parameters in the notebook as needed to suit your specific requirements.

+4. Alternatively, run the notebook directly online:

+👉 Use the Kaggle link to explore and run it on Kaggle : [👉 Run on Kaggle](https://www.kaggle.com/code/mounirassif/pytorch-card-classifier-accuracy-96)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.